andyw8/andyw8.github.io/_posts/2025-07-07-using-claude-code-custom-slash-commands-with-ruby.md

 Although Claude does a reasonable job for these with a zero-shot prompt, the custom commands allow for better adherence to modern best practices, which are often preferrable over what the model was trained on.

 Each command has iteratively refined based on real-world usage across different Ruby projects.
-(I've found that using bullet-point checklists makes Claude more systematic in following Ruby best practices).
+(I've found that using bullet-point checklists makes Claude more systematic about following instructions).

 As these patterns may be valuable to the broader Ruby community, I built and published a [claude_code_slash_commands][2] gem.